Q: How do I find out more information about the UW Disability Studies Program?

 To obtain an Individualized Studies Major in Disability Studies, you must complete 55 credits, of which 35 must be upper division, and complete the General Education requirements for the College of Arts and Sciences.

 Q: Are there Disability Studies graduate degrees?

 At UW, the Disability Studies Program currently does not award any graduate degrees, however, we now offer a graduate certificate.
 More information can be found here.

 Q: What educational opportunities are available to graduate students?

 The Disability Studies 400 level courses may be taken for graduate credit depending on your graduate program's policies.
 All DS courses may be taken as independent study for graduate credit.
-This option must be arranged with the course instructor and approved by your graduate program's advisor and the DS program academic advisor.
+This option must be arranged with the course instructor and approved by your graduate program's advisor and the disability studies adviser.